 Food

-It is made by grilling lamb and vegetables on a special iron plate called the Genghis Khan pot.
+It is made by grilling lamb and vegetables on a special iron plate called the Jingisukan pot.

 The pots have a distinctive raised center with grooves around it to hold the vegetables.